-While I talk a lot about ways to save money on my blog and podcast, I figured now would be a good time to talk about the creative ways I’ve managed to earn more as well.
-Wanting to grow my income came about as soon as I became a homeowner.
-The reality of having bills that outpaced my monthly take-home pay spurred me into action.
-But in my search, I had certain parameters so to speak.
-While searching for potential side hustles, I was looking for extra income ideas that honored my gifts, and that I could do from the comfort of my home.
+While I talk a lot about ways to save money on my blog and podcast, The Thought Card Podcast, I figured now would be a good time to talk about the creative ways I’ve managed to earn more as well.
+I wanted to grow my income as soon as I became a new homeowner, and the reality of having bills that outpaced my monthly take-home pay spurred me into action.
+But in my search, I had certain parameters.
+While searching for potential side hustles, I was looking for extra income ideas that honored my gifts and could do from the comfort of my home.

 5 Ways To Make Money From Home